 Remember to be humble.
 James 4:10 says: Humble yourselves before the Lord, and he will exalt you.

-When you put into practice these three things, you will live The Guided Life, a life guided by God.
+When you put into practice these three things, you will live a life of Joy and Flow and a life guided by God.
 You will experience joy, peace and make the world a better place.

 Would you like more encouragement on your spiritual path?
-Join me and thousands of others in living The Guided Life.
+Join me and thousands of others in living a life of Joy and Flow.
 It’s Free.